karthikeyanVK/bookish-dollop/readme.md

 ![alt text](img/image12.png)

-## Step 16: Ask for get all books(make sure localhost is still running)

-## Step 17: You should discovered 2 tools.
+## Step 16: You should discovered 2 tools.
 You can see that in output terminal.

 ![alt text](img/image-6.png)

-## Now navigate to index.ts and add below code, so it can expose tools that needs to be used.
+## Step 17: Now navigate to index.ts and add below code, so it can expose tools that needs to be used.

 ```